Posted by Robert Half Finance & Accounting on Friday, September 9, 2016 - 06:30 | Follow me

 - Interpersonal skills, including collaboration and communication

-Now that you know your skills are in demand and that this is a hot position, be sure you don't stumble in the search for controller jobs.
+Now that you know these skills are in demand and that you could be well-compensated for such expertise, be sure you don't stumble in the search for controller jobs.

 Are you ready to take the next step?